 It was home to one of Los Angeles’s first speakeasies

 During the Prohibition era, The Georgian Hotel was home to one of the first speakeasies in Los Angeles.
 The speakeasy was located in the basement of the hotel.
-It was a secret place, and the owners of the speakeasy built a secret wine cellar, a custom camouflaged door, and a bar that had a button to drop a liquor bottle.
+It was a secret place, and the owners of the speakeasy built a private wine cellar, a custom camouflaged door, and a bar that had a button to drop a liquor bottle.

 The Georgian was a favorite haunt of Al Capone, Clark Gable, Fatty Arbuckle, and Charlie Chaplin.
 The speakeasy was so popular that it attracted the infamous Bugsy Siegel.